24 Flint Restaurants to Whet Your Appetite

 Market Tap

-The Market Tap is located in one of the coolest places in downtown Flint Michigan — the roof of the Flint Farmers’ Market.
+Market Tap is located in one of the coolest places in downtown Flint — the roof of the Flint Farmers’ Market.
 Although you won’t find much of a food list here, you can enjoy beers, ciders, seltzers, wines, and cocktails before or after dinner.

 It’s only open on certain days of the week, so check out the website before you go.